squigjess/soundcloud-page-downloader/README.md

 Download a SoundCloud user's music.
 All of it.
 Also takes care of ID3 tagging the files for you.

 **Note:** Requires Requests and Mutagen packages to run.
-Simply do `pip install requests robobrowser` before installing.
+Simply do `pip install requests mutagen` before installing.

 **Usage Examples:**
 * `python soundcloud-downloader.py` will prompt you to enter an artist name to download from.